xavibenjamin/brightpixels.blog/_posts/2017-12-26-star-wars-favorites.md

 ---
-title: My Favorite Star Wars Movies
+title: My Favorite ‘Star Wars’ Movies
 date: 2017-12-26 15:29:00 -06:00
-tags:
+custom_type: post
+categories:
 - Star Wars
-- movies
-custom_type: post
 ---

 After recording [an episode of *Retake* about *Rogue One*][0178-0001], TJ and I started talking about where the movie fell within our personal favorites list.
 I realized I didn't have my list written somewhere.